-- 1. Agree on a map and one of its associated scenarios.
-Place the point markers on the setup squares, as shown on the scenario card. - 2.
+- 1. Play with two players.
+To play with three or four players, see More Players (page 9). - 2.
+Agree on a map and one of its associated scenarios.
+Place the point markers on the setup squares, as shown on the scenario card. - 3.
 Both players will use dice and points.
-Place them beside the map. - 3.
-Each player takes a cooldown track. - 4.
-Flip the First Player marker to see who goes first.
-The starting player picks a base color.
-Your base color determines your starting area. - 5.
-Each player chooses a character and takes the basic character matching their base.
-(If you are mixing Funkoverse games or are playing against a friend who has their own Funkoverse game, choose three characters and one item each.
-If both players have Funkoverse collections, choose characters and items in secret.) - 6.
-Take the character cards and any status cards or tokens associated with your characters.
-Each player takes one exhausted marker for each of their characters. - Your character cards have colored dots in their bottom right corners.
+Place them beside the map. - 4.
+Each player takes a cooldown track. - Each player picks a base color.
+Flip the First Player marker.
+If the side matching your base color lands up, take the First Player marker and place it in front of you. - 6.
+Each player chooses two characters and takes the basic character matching their base.
+(If you are mixing Funkoverse games or are playing against a friend who has their own Funkoverse game, replace basic characters with other characters.)
+Next, each player chooses one item, per Item Setup (page 9).
+If both players have Funkoverse collections, choose characters and items in secret. - 7.
+Take the character cards, status cards, and tokens associated with your characters.
+Each player takes one exhausted marker for each of their characters. - 8.
+Your character cards have colored dots in their bottom right corners.
 Take one ability token for each colored dot.
-Combine all your ability tokens into your ability token pool. - 8.
-Check the scenario card for additional setup rules. - 9.
+Combine all your ability tokens into your ability token pool. - 9.
+Check the scenario card for additional setup rules. - 10.
 Your starting area is marked with your base color on the map on the scenario card.
+The starting player places their characters first.
 The player with the First Player marker places their characters on squares in their starting area.
 Then, the other player places their characters in their starting area.